EddieChoCho/tech_notes/Java/JavaConcurrencyInPractice.md

         * Writes to the variable do not depend on its current value, or you can ensure that only a single thread ever updates the value.
         * The variable does not participate in invariants with other state variables; and
         * Locking is not required for any other reason while the variable is being accessed.

+* Publication and Escape
+    * What is `publishing an object`
+        * Making it available to code outside of its current scope
+            * By storing a reference to it where other code can find it.
+            * Returning it from a non-private method.
+            * Or passing it to a method in another class.
+    * Publishing internal state variables can compromise encapsulation and make it more difficult to preserve invariants; (?)
+    * Publishing objects before they are fully constructed can compromise thread safety
+    * What is `escape`
+        * An object that is published when it should not have been is said to have escaped.
+    * Any object that is reachable from a published object by following some chain of non-private field references and method calls has also been published.
+    * Once an object escapes, you have to assume that another class or thread may, maliciously or carelessly, misuse it.
+    * This is a compelling reason to use encapsulation: it makes it practical to analyze programs for correctness and harder to violate design constraints accidentally.
+    * Do not allow the this reference to escape during construction.

 ### Chapter 4.
 (Composing Objects)
 * TBD...